ivanklak/theory/README.md

 - While rendering static HTML server-side is efficient, **rendering bigger, more complex applications server-side can increase load times.**
 - Server-side rendering may not be compatible with third-party JavaScript code.
 - Rendering server-side may be ideal for static site generation, but frequent server requests and full page reloads can result in overall slower page rendering in more complex applications.

+### Client Side Rendering [CSR]

+CSR is the opposite of SSR.
+If the SSR renders the page on the server-side, **CSR renders the page on the client-side**.

+When the request is received on the server, it will not render the page, instead, the server will send a single page that will be the skeleton of the page to the client.
+The server sends the page along with the javascript file.
+Later, the js will turn the page into a fully rendered page.
+If the page needs to take data, the client will make a request to the `API` to take the data and then render it to the page.
+Lastly, if the client navigates to a different route, the server will not send the page again, instead, the client will re-render the page according to the route that client requested.
+So the page that is used, is always the same page as the first request.

+**advantages**

+- ideal for Web apps
+- fast rendering after initial load
+- rich site interaction
+- reduce server load

+**disadvantages**

+- Slover initial load time
+- SEO is not priority
+- Higher memory consumption

+**The difference**

+the main difference between `CSR` and `SSR` is where the page is rendered.
+SSR renders the page on the server-side and CSR renders the page on the client-side. **Client-side manages the routing dynamically without refreshing the page every time the client requests a different route.**

+**use SSR**
+- if SEO is your priority, typically when you are building a blog site and you want everyone who searching on google go to your website, then SSR is your choice.
+- if your website needs a faster initial loading.
+- if the content of your website doesn't need much user interaction.

+**use CSR**

+- when SEO is not your priority
+- if your site has rich interactions
+- if you are building a web application

 ### What is a static website?